xtermjs/xtermjs.org/_includes/real-world-uses.md

 - [**PHP App Server**](https://github.com/cubiclesoft/php-app-server/): Create lightweight, installable almost-native applications for desktop OSes.
 ExecTerminal (nicely wraps the xterm.js Terminal), TerminalManager, and RunProcessSDK are self-contained, reusable ES5+ compliant Javascript components.
 - [**NgTerminal**](https://github.com/qwefgh90/ng-terminal): NgTerminal is a web terminal that leverages xterm.js on Angular 7+.
 You can easily add it into your application by adding `<ng-terminal></ng-terminal>` into your component.
 - [**tty-share**](https://tty-share.com): Extremely simple terminal sharing over the Internet.
+- [**Render**](https://render.com): Platform-as-a-service for your apps, websites, and databases using xterm.js to provide a command prompt for user containers and for streaming build and runtime logs.

 [And much more...](https://github.com/xtermjs/xterm.js/network/dependents?package_id=UGFja2FnZS0xNjYzMjc4OQ%3D%3D)